 - Statements of conclusions: “The economic boom in China and India will probably continue because…”

 Evaluate: When we evaluate what we read, we make judgments based on criteria and standards, often involving conflicting data.
-Key words: check, critique, judge
+Evaluation terms include “check,” “critique,” and “judge.”

 Adapted from: Bloom, B.S.
 (2002).
 Revised Taxonomy of Educational Objectives, Boston MA: Allyn and Bacon

 How can students deepen their thinking, moving from merely understanding to conceptualizing and evaluating?
 Questioning at various levels moves you to thinking at those levels.
 When we only ask basic questions, we think basic thoughts.
 Questioning at deeper levels leads to deeper thinking.
 The following question types are listed in ascending order of complexity.

 - What is/are…?